The cornerstone guide

 Wine Tour Tip

 Most wineries require reservations for tastings, especially on weekends.
 Plan your route in advance and book ahead.
 Consider hiring a driver or joining a guided tour if you plan to visit multiple wineries.
+Our day-in-wine-country guide maps a full route that ends back at the lake.

-Best Time to Visit
+Best time to visit.

 Summer (June – August)